 On Saturday Dec.
-29 at 1 pm, a Memorial Service for my father-in-law Richard Anthony Soileau (aka Rick or “Pops”) was held at First Unitarian Church of Cleveland, Ohio, in which I officiated and gave the following meditation:
+29, 2012, a Memorial Service for my father-in-law Richard Anthony Soileau (aka Rick or “Pops”), who died on Dec.
+12, 2012, was held at 1 pm at First Unitarian Church of Cleveland, Ohio, in which I co-officiated and gave the following meditation:

 Since Rick had an incredible sense of humor, a wonderful laugh and a contagious smile, it seems only fitting to share a few scenes** from one of his favorite comedies, a movie he showed Deidre on their first date—My Favorite Year.

 For those who are unfamiliar with this slapstick masterpiece, the film is about a washed up movie star named Alan Swann (played by the legendary Peter O’Toole) who gets an opportunity to resurrect his career by appearing on a live variety show in the 1950s.

 Once a swashbuckling matinee idol whose face was plastered on magazines and newspapers, Swann spends most of his days plastered.
 When Benjy Stone, a huge fan of Swann’s and a junior comedy writer, promises to keep the actor out of trouble prior to the big TV debut, hilarity ensues:

 Lil (studio employee): This is for ladies only!